 This condition occurs in an estimated 1 in 50,000 to 100,000 people.

-About 60 percent of methylmalonic acidemia cases are caused by mutations in the MUT gene.
+About 60 percent of methylmalonic acidemia cases are caused by mutations in the MMUT gene.
 This gene provides instructions for making an enzyme called methylmalonyl CoA mutase.
 This enzyme works with vitamin B12 (also called cobalamin) to break down several protein building blocks (amino acids), certain lipids, and cholesterol.
-Mutations in the MUT gene alter the enzyme's structure or reduce the amount of the enzyme, which prevents these molecules from being broken down properly.
+Mutations in the MMUT gene alter the enzyme's structure or reduce the amount of the enzyme, which prevents these molecules from being broken down properly.
 As a result, a substance called methylmalonyl CoA and other potentially toxic compounds can accumulate in the body's organs and tissues, causing the signs and symptoms of methylmalonic acidemia.

-Mutations in the MUT gene that prevent the production of any functional enzyme result in a form of the condition designated mut0.
+Mutations in the MMUT gene that prevent the production of any functional enzyme result in a form of the condition designated mut0.
 Mut0 is the most severe form of methylmalonic acidemia and has the poorest outcome.
 Mutations that change the structure of methylmalonyl CoA mutase but do not eliminate its activity cause a form of the condition designated mut-.
 The mut- form is typically less severe, with more variable symptoms than the mut0 form.

 Some cases of methylmalonic acidemia are caused by mutations in the MMAA, MMAB, or MMADHC gene.
 Proteins produced from the MMAA, MMAB, and MMADHC genes are needed for the proper function of methylmalonyl CoA mutase.
 Mutations that affect proteins produced from these three genes can impair the activity of methylmalonyl CoA mutase, leading to methylmalonic acidemia.